AhmedMo0/Coffee-App/README.md

 * Enables customers to choose/buy the products they want from different categories.
 * Enables app admins to add/remove/update products.
-* Email and Password based Authentication.
+* Email and Password based JWT Authentication.
 * Error and Exception handling.